Zimmer Durom Cup Hip Replacement

 If you or someone you know has experienced severe pain or other injuries after the implantation of a Zimmer Durom hip replacement device, contact attorney John Duane by email or call 1.800.768.4026.

 Durom Cup Lawsuits

-The reports indicate that the Durom cup may fail to fuse properly with the bone, instead separating and migrating in the body.
-When the Durom cup moves, it pushes the metal hip socket against bone, which can cause excruciating pain for patients.
+While Zimmer maintains that its Durom device implant was not the cause of the many alleged losses, damages and injuries, some reports have indicated that the Durom cup may fail to fuse properly with the bone and instead, separate and migrate into the body.
+These reports state that when the Durom cup moves, it pushes the metal hip socket against the bone, which can cause excruciating pain for patients.
 Additionally, problems with the Durom cup may require patients to undergo hip revision surgeries, medical monitoring or rehabilitation.